wieluk/psychopy_linux_installer/README.md

 ### Speed Up
 - Look for an existing wxPython wheel for download.
 - Check for an existing Python version.
-If it matches the compatibility list, prompt the user to use this version if compatible.
+If it matches the compatibility list, prompt the user to use this version.

 ### Tests
 - Evaluate BIDS compatibility.